hmart824/MovieVerse/README.md

 # Website Link
 https://hmart824.github.io/MovieVerse/

-In this you can search movies and get a brief datail of that.
+In this you can search movies and get a brief detail of that.